Matty-El/urban-attiva/README.md

 This website has been developed as the first iteration of an eCommerce store for Urban Attiva, a sports equipment retailer.
 The website provides shoppers with the ability to browse and securely purchase products, add product reviews and to read the company blog to find out what is new with Urban Attiva and to leave comments on blog articles.

-The site was developed using knowledge gained from the Code Institute HTML Essentials, CSS Essentials, User Centric Frontend Development, Interactive Frontend Development, Backend Development and Full STack Frameworks modules.
+The site was developed using knowledge gained from the Code Institute HTML Essentials, CSS Essentials, User Centric Frontend Development, Interactive Frontend Development, Backend Development and Full Stack Frameworks modules.

 View the live website [here.](https://urban-attiva.herokuapp.com/)